VamshiKavia/autoconnect-platform-224059/react_js_frontend/supabase.md

 - Start backend (optional, only for demo REST calls): http://localhost:3001
 - Start frontend: `npm start` at port 3000
 - Go to http://localhost:3000/login

-- Try Sign Up with:
+Create and verify a test account:
+1. Sign Up:
    - Email: you@example.com
    - Password: StrongPassword123!
    - Display name: Your Name
-- If signup requires email confirmation, check inbox and complete; then Sign In.
+   - Expected: If "Confirm email" is enabled, you’ll see a success notice and receive an email.
+2. Confirm email:
+   - Click the email link; it should redirect you to http://localhost:3000/login
+   - Expected: Back on the login page without error.
+3. Sign In:
+   - Use the same email/password.
+   - Expected: Redirects to "/" and header shows your display name.
+4. Refresh:
+   - Reload the page; you should remain signed in (session persistence).
+5. Profile:
+   - Navigate to /profile, change display name, save, and see "Saved".

 If still seeing "invalid credentials":
-- Check browser console warnings for guidance.
+- Check browser console warnings for guidance (we surface redirect URL hints).
 - Re-validate env vars and Supabase dashboard settings above.
 - Regenerate anon key if compromised or mis-copied.